When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 \subsection{Energy consumption}

 Although often the \ac{MR}'s energy consumption is mostly due to motion, this is not always the case, as shown in the experiments presented in \cite{Mob2}.
-The $\mu$controller, the CPU as well as the sensing systems can consume an amount of energy which may be comparable to the amount of energy spent in motion.
+The $\mu$controller, the CPU, and the sensing systems can consume an amount of energy which may be comparable to the amount of energy spent in motion.
 The same applies to the \ac{MR}'s communication system.
 The energy consumed by the communication system is mainly determined by the transmission power.
-Next, we discuss transmission strategies. \begin{enumerate} \item {\bf Constant power transmission}: all signals are transmitted with constant average power.
-As a consequence, the transmitter's energy consumption depends on the transmission time, but is independent of the transmitter and receiver positions.
-In this scenario, the \ac{SNR} depends on the positions of the transmitter and the receiver through the spatial variations of the channel. \item {\bf Adaptive power transmission}: the transmitter adapts its power to ensure a certain power $P_{ref}$ for the received signal.
+Next, we discuss transmission strategies.

+{\bf Constant power transmission}: all signals are transmitted with constant average power.
+Thus, the transmitter's energy consumption depends on the transmission time, but is independent of the transmitter and receiver positions.
+In this scenario, the \ac{SNR} depends on the positions of the transmitter and the receiver through the spatial variations of the channel.

+{\bf Adaptive power transmission}: the transmitter adapts its power to ensure a certain power $P_{ref}$ for the received signal.
 The power is adapted as follows:

-$P_{ref}$ is selected to ensure a certain quality of service.
+$P_{\rm ref}$ is selected to ensure a certain quality of service.
 The transmission power in (\ref{eq:Energy:1}) can take any arbitrarily large value.
-In practice, the transmission power is limited to a certain value $P_{max}$ by the hardware limitations or by legal regulations.
+In practice, the transmission power is limited to a certain value $P_{max}$ by the hardware limitations, or by legal regulations.
 If the intended transmission power is smaller than $P_{max}$, then the actual transmission power is (\ref{eq:Energy:1}).
-On the other hand, if the intended transmission power is larger than $P_{max}$ (usually due to a poor channel gain), then it is not possible to satisfy the desired power $P_{ref}$ at the receiver; the most common action in this scenario is to refrain from transmitting and say that an outage has occurred.
+Alternatively, if the intended transmission power is larger than $P_{max}$ (usually due to a poor channel gain), then it is not possible to satisfy the desired power $P_{ref}$ at the receiver.
+The most common action in this scenario is to refrain from transmitting and say that an outage has occurred.
 Thus, the transmission power can be written as:

-A common practice for mathematical simplicity and tractability is to assume $P_{max}\rightarrow\infty$ (i.e., disregard the power limitation). \end{enumerate}
+For mathematical simplicity and tractability, it is common to assume $P_{\rm max}\rightarrow\infty$ (i.e. disregard the power limitation).

 Finally, the energy consumption at the receiver is generally considered constant.
-Usually it is significantly lower than that of the transmitter and is hence often neglected in the analysis.
+It is usually significantly lower than that of the transmitter, and is hence often neglected in the analysis.